SERUM TESTING

 We also offer a serum test for ferritin (iron status), which is linked to thyroid hormone and hemoglobin synthesis.
 Iron is an essential element required for the thyroid-synthesizing enzyme thyroid peroxidase, and for the iron present in red blood cells.

-Learn more about ZRT's serum profiles in our Female & Male Profiles in Serum Provider Data Sheet and our Methylation & Memory Profiles in Serum Provider Data Sheet.
+Learn more about ZRT's serum profiles in our Female & Male Profiles in Serum Provider Data Sheet.

 The ZRT Difference